Skip to content

 GeoDataFrame

 Band arrays in native COG dtype.
-Each row is a geometry-record pair with pixel data as columns.
+Each row is a geometry-record pair with pixel data and the read-window transform as columns.

 Source code in src/rasteret/core/execution.py